 Supplementary Figure 7. (a) The number of 13C-labelled 16S rRNA gene copies of Bradyrhizobium; (b) The number of 13C-labelled 16S rRNA gene copies of Methylobacterium.
 Significance is indicated by *, 0.01<P≤0.05 as determined by two-tailed t-test (n=3 biological replicates).
 Data are shown as mean ± standard error.

+Supplementary Figure 8.
+Relative abundances of active α-Proteobacteria at different time points during the experiment, as revealed by 16S rRNA gene amplicon sequencing.
+The X-axis shows samples of different time points of: (1), before the 975-day lab incubation; (2), after the 975-day lab incubation; (3), after the 6-day SIP incubation.
+Significance is indicated by *, 0.01< P ≤0.05 and NS, P > 0.05 as determined by a two-tailed t-test (n = 6 before and after 975-day laboratory incubation, and n = 3 after the 6-day SIP incubation).
+Data are shown as mean ± standard error.